 The Minimum age is 12 at the date of the race.
 Clubman licenses are available for purchase for an annual fee of $65 or a single event only licence is available for $20.
 See www.racers.world for more details.

-Every driver must spend at least 50 minutes at the wheel during the event.
-Because the minimum Pit stop time is 7minutes and every Team must make a minimum of 2 stops in each session.
+Every driver must spend at most 50 minutes at the wheel during each session.
+Because the minimum Pit stop time is 7minutes.
 NOTE: there is no point putting in a big fuel cell to get an advantage as you are still required to stop every hour.

 Conduct during Pit stops